*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Apple picking in New England is synonymous with classic fall family fun.
-It’s without a doubt one of my favorite New England autumn activities, and based on the popularity of orchards across the region, I am far from alone in loving this pastime!
+It’s without a doubt one of my favorite New England autumn activities, if not one of the best things to do in New England overall!

 Honey Pot Hill Orchards – Stow, MA

-Mazes, hayrides, farm animals, PYO apples: Honey Pot Hill Orchards has everything you would look for for an idyllic fall afternoon.
+Mazes, hayrides, farm animals, PYO apples: Honey Pot Hill Orchards has everything you would look for for an idyllic fall afternoon in New England.
 They actually have several different corn mazes to tackle, including The Big Green Monster Maze, that is a mile and a half long!

 In addition to the fall activities, they have apples galore and all the products you’re after, such as cider donuts and apple cider slushies.